thomashkolbe/8080_Home_Computer/README.md

   a C16 keyboard in the beginning (I bought one from EBay only recently) and only a bit-banged serial interface, which makes it difficult to deal with the periodic timer interrupts (causing the serial interface to miss the start bit of an incoming byte).
-When I received the C16 keyboard I also ported the source code parts from the LM80C.
-It works, and the user can type texts and BASIC commands which are also shown in the video display, but when pressing the Return key nothing happens.
-If the same commands are entered over the serial interface, they are executed though.
+After I received the C16 keyboard I ported the respective source code parts from the LM80C.
+It works, and the user can type texts and BASIC commands which are shown in the video display, but when pressing the Return key nothing happens.
+If the same commands are entered over the serial interface (and they are also shown in the video display), they are executed, though.

 * Some debugging of the BASIC source code is still required.
 It took me a week to find a nasty bug in the CMP16 subroutine, which I had to